Agency FAQs for OFR

 If the person who would normally sign a document cannot, they can delegate the signature authority to someone who can.

-OFR requires that the digital signature of the person who actually signs the document (using their PIV card) match the name of the person included in the signature block of the document.
-So if the Secretary's name and title were originally in the signature block but the General Counsel actually signed the document after a delegation, the signature block must have been changed to reflect the name and title of the General Counsel.
+OFR requires that the digital signature of the person who actually signs the document (using their PIV card) matches the name of the person included in the signature block of the document.
+So if the Secretary's name and title were originally in the signature block but the General Counsel actually signed the document after a delegation, the document sent for publication must have a signature block that contains the name and title of the General Counsel.

 When to delegate